 The location for any open burning shall not be less than 50 feet from any structure, and provisions shall be made to prevent the fire from spreading to within 50 feet of any structure.
 Fires in approved containers shall be permitted, provided that such fires are not less than 15 feet from any structure.

 Open burning shall not be utilized for waste disposal purposes, shall be of the minimized size for the intended purpose, and fuel shall be chosen to minimize the generation and emission of air contaminants.

 Any open burning shall be constantly attended until the fire is extinguished.
 At least one portable fire extinguisher with a minimum 4-A rating, two portable fire extinguishers with a minimum 2-A rating each, or other approved on-the-site fire extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck, shall be available for immediate utilization.

 Burn Permits are for recreational use only.
 For the safe maintenance of the fire, the open burn must be constantly attended by the responsible person listed on the permit and that person must be 18 years old or older.

 Please contact the fire department if you have any questions regarding a Recreational Fire Permit at 330-499-3404.
 To start the process for obtaining a permit, you must visit our Permits and Development Department and pay the required fee.
+If you would like to do this online visit the burn permit process.
 Questions regarding the fee can be answered there by calling 330-499-5557.